Tomorrow's Warhol, today.

 |---|---|---|

-| 1 | James Turrell | Despite immense institutional validation, Turrell's market remains relatively illiquid.
-Major works are rarely traded, creating a disconnect between cultural significance and market activity. |
+| 1 | James Turrell | Despite immense institutional validation, including ongoing Roden Crater work, Turrell's secondary market remains relatively illiquid.
+Prices for available editions are below peak. |

-| 3 | Brice Marden | Marden's market shows signs of cooling, with prices plateauing despite strong institutional support.
-This divergence suggests a potential value gap. |
+| 3 | Brice Marden | Marden's market shows a slight pullback despite consistent institutional support.
+Select works trade below previous highs. |

 Artist Analysis